wrightflyer/XFM/README.md

 If using a mouse that only has a single scroll wheel then horizontal scroll wheel can be "simulated" by moving the vertical scroll wheel with Shift key on the keyboard held down.

 After you have modified the patch in the editor in some way(s) then in the collection of buttons at the right select "Send" and that will send the modified patch back to XFM.
-You can tell this has happened (apart from the fact that the sound should change when you play it!) by the fact that the four character name should briefly appear on the XFM screen just as yoiu send it.
+You can tell this has happened (apart from the fact that the sound should change when you play it!) by the fact that the four character name should briefly appear on the XFM screen just as you send it.
+If you have enabled auto-send you can still press Send to pre-empt it if you want an immediate update but if you only have it set to scan ever few seconds it might be easier just to wait for the automatic update.
+You can tell when the auto-update happens as noted above - the patch name will briefly appear on the XFM screen.

 ### Issue reporting